CK-ghub/RFM-Analysis-and-Project-Recommender-in-R/README.md

 The dataset package provided consists of 6 files containing the details of donations, donors, schools, projects, teachers and resources.

-Source: Kaggle (update - The dataset has been removed now)
+Source: Kaggle (update - The dataset has been removed now) and because of its huge size, I couldn't upload it here.

 * * *